eficode-academy/gradle-katas/task-parameters/README.md

 ## Passing parameters to task
-_Instead of greeting the world, greet what/who you want by passing an argument_
+_Instead of greeting the world, greet what/who you want by passing a parameter_

 ### Add section in task that uses the passed argument or a default value if nothing is passed